 Autumn Harvest Quiche

-This is a nice quiche idea for taking a slice or 2 on the go.
-The day after I made the quiche, I went on an overnight trip and since I knew there would be a fridge in my hotel room, I brought a slice of quiche and a salad and I knew that I had a delicious dinner without having to order room service.
+This is a nice quiche idea for taking a slice or two on the go.
+The day after I made the quiche, I went on an overnight trip.
+Since I knew there would be a fridge in my hotel room, I brought a slice of quiche and a salad.
+I knew that I had a delicious dinner without having to order room service.

 Autumn Harvest Quiche